Code-Screen/Code-Screen.github.io/docs/viewing-candidate-result.md

 A link to the candidate's code on `GitHub`.

+### GitHub Unified Diff

+A link to view all changes/additions between the initial commit and the candidate's last commit (i.e. before any hidden tests were added).
+This helps speed up the review process as you can view the candidate's solution in its entirety rather than on a per commit basis.

 ### Request Changes

 We provide a workflow that allows you to easily give candidates a "second shot" at the test.